TrevorSundberg/skugo/README.md

 # Security

-Both client browser and hosting machine connect to the relay server over HTTPS (TLS/SSL) ensuring your traffic is encrypted.
+Both client browser and hosting machine connect to the relay server over HTTPS (TLS/SSL).
+Running skugo generates a party id using [uniqid](https://www.npmjs.com/package/uniqid) that the relay uses to identify all members of a party:

+- *https<nolink>://skugo.dev/?party=**4bxj44owok5yu0vsi**#gCBKgCgbcFZPnHw1Eb3Kcw==*

 To further enhance security, the underlying protocol is encrypted with CryptoJS's AES-256.
-The pass-phrase is generated using crypto random bytes and is included as a base64 hash in the url:
+Aside from the unique session id, skugo also generates a cryptographic random 128bit pass-phrase and is included as a base64 hash in the url:

-*https<nolink>://skugo.dev/?party=4bxj44owok5yu0vsi#**gCBKgCgbcFZPnHw1Eb3Kcw==***
+- *https<nolink>://skugo.dev/?party=4bxj44owok5yu0vsi#**gCBKgCgbcFZPnHw1Eb3Kcw==***

-By using the hash, it ensures that only the client sees it; hashes are never sent to the server by the browser.
+By using the the url hash `#`, it ensures that only the client and the machine running skugo sees it.
+Hashes are never sent to the relay / web server by the browser.
 From there CryptoJS internally uses a key derivation function to derive a 256bit key.
 This end to end encryption has two advantages:
 - Even though the relay receives your data and forwards it, it cannot decrypt it; privacy!